Apartment

 The master bedroom: double bed, bedside tables, large inbuilt wardrobe.
 South facing with attractive views over the gardens to the magnificent 200ft spire of St Brycedale Kirk.
 Bed linen and towels provided for up to 4 guests.

-The second bedroom: with two full size single beds, inbuilt wardrobe, bedside table, etc..
+The second bedroom: has a full size single bed, inbuilt wardrobe, bedside table, etc..

 Kitchen: modern kitchen with electric cooker, gas hobs, fridge/freezer, microwave, washing machine.
 Garden.